immadiuttej/QuickRallyCreate/README.md

 1. Log in to your Rally account.
 2. Navigate to your user settings.
 3. Look for a tab or section labeled "API Keys".
-4. Click on "Create New API Key" or a similar option.
+4. Click on "Create"
 5. Give your API key a name (e.g., "Rally Integration Script").
 6. Copy the generated API key and store it securely.
 You'll need this for the script.

 Note: API keys are sensitive information.
-Never share your API key or commit it to version control systems.
+Never share your API key.

 ## Flask Web Application